 Joshua has work experience in aerospace/aluminum manufacturing & distribution.
 He received his BBA in accounting from Kent State University.

-A breakeven analysis can calculates the point at which revenues equal expenses among a myriad of other applications.
-Here I will be discussing breakeven analysis specifically for process analysis.
-This application will be used to compare processes in a production setting.
+A break-even analysis can calculate the point at which revenues equal expenses, among a myriad of other applications.
+Here, I discuss breakeven analysis specifically for process analysis.
+This application is used to compare processes in a production setting.

-In the example used in this text fixed cost will be the cost of equipment.
+In the example used in this text, fixed cost will be the cost of equipment.
 Variable costs change with the increase or decrease of output.
-Variable costs can be labor rates, shipping cost and direct materials cost.
+Variable costs can be labor rates, shipping costs, and direct materials costs.

-For simplicity, variable cost will considered the labor cost per hour only and is transferred into a cost per unit of product.
+For simplicity, variable cost will be considered the labor cost per hour only and will be transferred into a cost per unit of product.

 This example examines different processes within a pastry company.
 Suppose that there are different ways to produce pastries.
-Each way that pastries can be produced are outlined in the three processes below.
+The three ways that pastries could be produced are outlined below.

 One process (process 1) involves a worker cutting pastries by hand with a tool.
-The work performed does not require assistance of a machine.
-When using this process a worker can cut out 120 pastries per hour while being paid a rate of $12 per hour.
+The work performed does not require the assistance of a machine.
+When using this process, a worker can cut out 120 pastries per hour while being paid a rate of $12 per hour.